mybb/docs.mybb.com/developers/plugins/how-to.md

 title:  "How To"
 ---

-This section demonstrates how to imperilment several functions commonly required by plugins.
+This section demonstrates how to implement several functions commonly required by plugins.

 ## Templates and passing values to a template